1jour1vin

 Wine rated (2012 guide) 15,5/20 (Very good)

-Initial nose of red fruits, mingling with notes of incense when aerated; followed by spicy notes and black fruits.
+The nose opens with red fruit aromas, which blend with notes of incense as the wine breathes; this is followed by spicy notes and black fruit.
 On the palate, the attack is clean, firm, and smooth.
-The tannins are silky, with notes of licorice coating the palate.
+The tannins are silky, and notes of licorice coat the palate.

 About the estate: